Priyankasaggu11929/Build-Scripts/README.md

 tcvn.h:220:56: runtime error: left shift of 1 by 31 places cannot be represented in type 'int'
 ```

+Once finished with testing remove `~/.build-scripts` so everything is rebuilt and close the shell.

 ## Self Tests

 The scripts attempt to run the program's or library's self tests.
 Usually the recipe is `make check`, but it is `make test` on occassion.